Star-destroyer12/ChromeOS-policy-editor-Test-version-/README.md

+IN ORDER TO DO THIS ON A MANAGED CHROMEBOOK, YOU MUST FIRST USE SH1MMER.

 NOTE:

 You must be in developer mode with RootFS verification disabled.
 Muct be on ChromeOS version 116 or earlier unless you are willing to make the image yourself.

+NOTE 2:

+I do not reccomend using this as it is incomplete, and could possibly get you in trouble or break your chromebook.
+I am not responsible for any damages, you bring any and all repercussions on yourself the second you begin the procress.

 Step 1:

-download and edit the policy.json file to your liking, then upload it to github in a manner similar to this.
+download and edit the newpolicy.json file to your liking, then upload it to github in a manner similar to this.

 step 2: